Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             200 for TEX+ libraries, 100 for TEX- and fragmented (or conventional) libraries.
 Default is 30,20,30.
       --min_antisense_tex_coverage MIN_ANTISENSE_TEX_COVERAGE, -at MIN_ANTISENSE_TEX_COVERAGE
-                            It is similar to --min_intergenic_tex_coverage.
-This
+                            Similar to --min_intergenic_tex_coverage.
+This value
-                            value is for antisense in stead of intergenic.
+                            is for antisense in stead of intergenic.
 Default is 0,0,0,40,20.
       --min_antisense_notex_coverage MIN_ANTISENSE_NOTEX_COVERAGE, -an MIN_ANTISENSE_NOTEX_COVERAGE
-                            It is similar to --min_intergenic_notex_coverage.
+                            Similar to --min_intergenic_notex_coverage.
+This value
+                            is for antisense in stead of intergenic.
+Default is 0,0,0,30,10.
+      --min_antisense_fragmented_coverage MIN_ANTISENSE_FRAGMENTED_COVERAGE, -af MIN_ANTISENSE_FRAGMENTED_COVERAGE
+                            Similar to --min_intergenic_fragmented_coverage.
 This
                             value is for antisense in stead of intergenic.
-Default is 0,0,0,30,10.
-      --min_antisense_fragmented_coverage MIN_ANTISENSE_FRAGMENTED_COVERAGE, -af MIN_ANTISENSE_FRAGMENTED_COVERAGE
-                            It is similar to --min_intergenic_fragmented_coverage.
-                            This value is for antisense in stead of intergenic.
 Default is 400,200,0,50,20.
       --min_utr_tex_coverage MIN_UTR_TEX_COVERAGE, -ut MIN_UTR_TEX_COVERAGE
                             The minimum average coverage of UTR-derived sRNA candidates in TEX+ libraries.
 The input can be